-With the Embed Content widget, you can integrate content straight into your startpage.
+With the Embed Content widget, you can integrate external content into your startpage.
+Google Maps.
 Social media feeds like YouTube videos, Twitter feeds and Facebook posts, but also Google documents and even entire web pages.

 - Add an Embed content widget